AliceWonderMiscreations/libbitcoin-RPM/README.md

 Feel free to redefine the RPM `%{_prefix}` macro to `/opt/libbitcoin` or whatever floats your boat if you do not want this limitation.
-You will then also likely need to change the `pkgconfig` related macro so `configure` knows where to find the right `whatever.pc` file.
+You will then also likely need to change the `pkgconfig` related macros so `configure` knows where to find the right `whatever.pc` file.

+Finally you will also need to make an entry in `/etc/ld.conf.d/` so `ld` knows to look in `/opt/libbitcoin/lib64` (or wherever) for the shared the libraries provided by these packages.

+Personally I prefer to just use `/usr` even if it means occasionally switching which devel package is installed.

 ## Dependency Build Order